Deunte Heath

-Deunte Raymon Heath (born August 28, 1985) is an American professional baseball pitcher for the Acereros de Monclova of the Mexican League.
-He made his Major League Baseball (MLB) debut on September 1, 2012, for the Chicago White Sox, and has also pitched in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Saitama Seibu Lions.
+Deunte Raymon Heath (born August 28, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Saitama Seibu Lions.
+He made his MLB debut in 2012.

 Early life

 Heath went to Newton County High School and was drafted in the 27th round, 799th overall, as a senior by the New York Mets in 2003.
 He did not sign, and went on to Lake City Community College.
 In his freshman year of 2004, he got 6 wins and was named Second-Team All-Mid Florida Conference.
 He was drafted that year by the Tampa Bay Devil Rays in the 25th round, 735th overall, 13 selections before Rays outfielder Justin Ruggiano.
 However, he did not sign and returned to Lake City CC.
 In his sophomore year, he got 4 wins and was rated as the 146th best prospect for the 2005 MLB Draft by Baseball America.
 In that draft, he was selected by the Los Angeles Angels of Anaheim in the 23rd round, 703rd overall, 2 selections before Phillies pitcher David Herndon.
 Once again, Heath did not sign, but he did transfer to the University of Tennessee.
 In his junior year, he went 4-3 with a 3.86 ERA.